wstewarttennes/goblin.nvim/README.md

+# GOBLIN

+Goblin is a helpful assistant who solves complex problems, continues to learn and adjust processes (and even it's own code) over time, and has the ability to mimic most human functions (brain, eyes, ears, mouth, etc.).

+Goblin is broken into separate apps based on bodily functions: brain, eyes, ears, mouth, legs, nose, arms.
+Below we break down these various functions and how they interact with each other.

+## Brain
+The Brain is where most of the processing in Goblin happens.
+In here we define various Agents with disparate responsibilities, memory functions, AI models, task workers, and more.

+## Ears
+The Ears allow for processing auditory information, converting that information to text, and sending this information to the Brain.

+## Eyes
+The Eyes allow for processing visual information, adding in additional context, and then sending the combined information to the Brain.

+## Mouth
+The Mouth allows for speech.
+Typically this involves passing text from various other parts of Goblin to the Mouth which handles output.

+## Arms
+Arms allow for Goblin to control physical arm robots.
+Because of the safety concerns here the Arms library also adds in safety layers to protect the user (both intentionally malicious or accidentally malicious).

+## Legs (TBD)
+## Nose (TBD)

 # goblin.nvim

 Goblin.nvim is a Neovim plugin that allows you to create custom, automed workflows via "steps".
 Using steps allows for taking modular actions and stringing them together to form complex workflows.